asayers/cbdr/METHOD.md

 ## Choosing α

 The choice of α determines how many false-positive CI runs you're going to get.
 Choosing a higher confidence level means you'll get fewer false alarms, but it also means that the confidence interval will take longer to shrink.
-This could just mean that your CI runs take longer; it could mean that they _never_ reach the required tightness.
+This could just mean that your CI runs take longer; but it could mean that they _never_ reach the required tightness.

 You probably only care about detecting _regressions_ and don't care about detecting improvements; in this case you can use a one-tailed confidence